 How is Manuka honey different to other honeys?

 Manuka honey can only be produced from Leptospermum trees and has greater antibacterial action compared to regular honey.
 This is due to a component in the honey called methylglyoxal (MGO).
 MGO comes from the conversion of dihydroxyactone that is found in the nectar of Manuka plants.
-While MGO may be present in many types of honey, it is found at a much higher level in Manuka honey.

 What's the difference between Australian and New Zealand Manuka?